Gülşen Bubikoğlu

 Gülşen Bubikoğlu (born 5 December 1954) is a Turkish actress, one of the leading ladies of Turkish cinema in the 1970s and into the early 1980s.
-His sister is actress Nilgün Bubikoğlu.
-Her daughter Zeynep İnanoğlu is inventor.
+Her sister is actress Nilgün Bubikoğlu, and her daughter, Zeynep İnanoğlu, is an inventor.
 She studied at Fatih Kız Lisesi and was a fashion model for a time.
 Her first leading role was in Yaban in 1973.
 She and Tarik Akan formed one of the most recognised couples on the screen in the Turkish film history having acted in many romantic comedies together.
 She starred in many films of famous director Türker İnanoğlu, whom she married later.